Hegelim/solveminmax/README.md

 In Math, the rigorous way would require you to set up all possible conditions, which might result in huge computation.
-Currently, there isn't any available packages in Python that allows you to solve this kind of equation fastly with minimum codes.
+Currently, there aren't any available packages in Python that allows you to solve this kind of equation fastly and efficiently.
 Thus, this package is developed to fill the void and hopefully be of use to the broad population.
 ****
 **Quick Start**:
-Let's say you want to find the solution for the equation min(500, 600a) + max(400, 500a) = 500.
-Solving it in Math makes you feel annoyed, and you ask yourself, "What if there is a library that lets me solve it like a piece of cake?"
-Yes, there is a library now, although not perfect.
-You can use it like below:
+Let's say you want to solve the equation min(500, 600a) + max(400, 500a) = 500.
+However, solving it in Math means you
+would have to set up the conditions, then solve the check for each one of them, which sounds like a lot of work, especially for smart people like you who knows how to take advantage of existing tools.
+So you ask yourself, "What if there is a library that lets me solve it like a piece of cake?"
+Well, there is a library for you now!
+To solve your problem, simply type in these codes below:
 ```
 from solve-sum-minmax import solver
 >>> eq = "min(500, 600*a) + max(400, 500*a) = 500"
 >>> solver.solve_sum_minmax(eq, "a")
 1/6
 ```
-Yayyyy😆😆!
-You solved this complex-looking equation with 3 lines of code, but what does it mean?
-Let's break it down: here the core function `solve_sum_minmax` takes in two required parameters `equation` and `var_name`. `equation` takes in a string of the equation you want to solve and `var_name` lets you define your variable with flexibility, such as `"a"` or `"x"`.
+Dang, that's so cool😆😆!
+In fact, this is a pretty complex problem, but you just solved it with 3 lines of code.
+But wait, what does it mean?
+Let's break it down: the core function `solve_sum_minmax` takes in two required parameters `equation` and `var_name`. `equation` takes in a string of the equation you want to solve and `var_name` lets you define your variable with flexibility, such as `"a"` or `"x"` or any other characters in the alphabet except `"m"`.
 Optionally, you can also pass in `"low"`, `"high"`, and `"decimal"`, with details left out in the docstring if you are interested.
 ****
 **Features in 0.0.3**: